angular/angular/src/lib/select/select.md

 has a `value` property that can be used to set the value that will be selected if the user chooses this option.
 The content of the `<mat-option>` is what will be shown to the user.

+Angular Material also supports use of the native `<select>` element inside of `<mat-form-field>`.
+The native control has several performance, accessibility, and usability advantages.
+See [the documentation for form-field](https://material.angular.io/components/form-field) for more information.

+To use a native select inside `<mat-form-field>`, add  the `matNativeControl` attribute to the `<select>` element.

 <!-- example(select-overview) -->

 ### Getting and setting the select value